ivyshihwork/python/README.md

 Feel free to look around and download to try out.

+I actually code a lot more than the commits/posted repo.
+I just share the ones I feel it's worth to check out.

 If you have any feedback, feel free to email me.